 Many non-Aboriginal teachers do not have a lot of experience teaching and engaging Aboriginal children.
-To reach them and get them interested in learning, teachers must sometimes leave behind the textbook solutions they studied.
+To reach them and get them interested in learning, you must sometimes leave behind the textbook solutions you studied.

 Aboriginal students can avoid direct eye contact to an adult as it is considered rude in Aboriginal culture.
 When teachers misdiagnose Aboriginal students’ classroom behaviour we can speak of ‘soft racism’.

 Aboriginal children are also less likely to answer questions in the classroom because traditionally, Aboriginal culture has been passed on through the telling of stories; it’s not about questions and answers .
 Use story telling with visual cues in your teaching to support Aboriginal students learn better, rather than having them read and process materials directly.

 “I realise that many children might know the answer, but aren’t comfortable speaking up.
 Instead, I try to incorporate more ‘hands on’ learning and a greater variety of practical experiences into our lessons,” explains Aboriginal teacher Matthew Pinchbeck of NSW .

 Aboriginal students may have difficulty letting you know when they don’t know something or are struggling to understand, due to a sensitivity to feeling shamed.
 They will keep quiet when something is too difficult to avoid ‘getting it wrong’.
 Check with them that they are understanding and absorbing without them feeling shame if they are not.

 Bear in mind that many Aboriginal children had early, often untreated ear infections which might have lead to hearing loss and explain why they are not listening or speaking loudly.

 Parents might not be the most significant adults in a child’s life because many Aboriginal adults share raising children in a community.